-Notice: The garden orchard is currently waterlogged, and so we may not be able to let you walk around it.
+Notice: The garden orchard is currently waterlogged so we may not be able to let you walk around it every day.
 We need to protect the grassed areas and let them dry out to enable them to be open as much of the year as possible without damage.
 We apologise for any inconvenience this may cause you

 Historic, poetic, iconic; a refuge dedicated to beauty.
 Vita Sackville-West and Harold Nicolson fell in love with Sissinghurst Castle and created a world renowned garden.

 Vita Sackville-West, the poet and writer, began transforming Sissinghurst Castle in the 1930s with her diplomat and author husband, Harold Nicolson.
 Harold's architectural planning of the garden rooms, and the colourful, abundant planting in the gardens by Vita, reflect the romance and intimacy of her poems and writings.